Faltings height and N\'eron-Tate height of a theta divisor: Canonical metrics and theta functions

-The identity (\ref{fbar-identity}) is to be read as follows.
-Let $s$ be a non-zero global section of $L^\an$, let $f$ be a Riemann theta function of $L$ corresponding to $s$ and let $\kappa \in X^*_\qq$ be the associated tropical characteristic.
-Let $x \in A^\an$, choose $z \in E^\an$ such that $p(z)=x$, and assume that $s$ does not vanish at~$x$.
-Then we have
+Let $L$ be a rigidified symmetric ample line bundle on $A$ defining a principal polarization of $A$.
+In this section we make the following assumption: \begin{itemize} \item[-] the rigidified line bundle $L$ has an associated triple $(M,\varPhi,c)$ with $M$ a symmetric rigidified ample line bundle on $B$ such that under the identification of rigidified line bundles $M^{\otimes 2} = (\id,\lambda_{B,L})^* P $ on $B$ derived from \eqref{canonical_identification}, we have $c(u')^{\otimes 2} = t(u',\varPhi(u'))$ for $u' \in Y$. \end{itemize} Proposition~\ref{translate_gives_symmetric} shows that this assumption is verified upon replacing $L$ by a suitable translate.

-as follows from (\ref{fbar-identity}) upon specializing at $z$ and taking $f$ as a local generating section.
-We may derive from this the following corollaries.
+\begin{prop} Let $s$ be a non-zero global section of $L^\an$ and let $f$ be a theta function of $L$ corresponding to $s$.
+Let $x \in A^\an$, choose $z \in E^\an$ such that $p(z)=x$ and assume that $s$ does not vanish at~$x$.
+The equality